 (my motto combines paraphrases from Ludwig Feuerbach and Joan Tronto)

-My teaching and research, wandering across the boundaries of ethics, political philosophy and philosophical anthropology, have a special focus on intercultural philosophy and African philosophy, criticism of modernity, spirituality, and spirit ontologies.
+My teaching and research at the Vrije Universiteit Amsterdam, wandering across the boundaries of ethics, political philosophy and philosophical anthropology, have a special focus on intercultural philosophy and African philosophy, criticism of modernity, spirituality, and spirit ontologies.
 My approaches are: critical theory, postcolonial theory, hermeneutics, deconstructivism and pragmatism.

 For more about what I have done since I got involved in philosophy, visit my portfolio!